JmWangBio/PepSetTest/README.md

                               protein = paste0("Protein", rep(1:100, each = 5)))
 ```

-Now that all the data are ready, we can run the peptide set test
+Now that the data are ready, we can run the peptide set test
 workflow as follows:

 ``` r